cstubben/pmcXML/README.md

 ## Find relevant publications

 The next step is to find publications containing any *B. pseudomallei* K96243 locus tag.
 Searching for a single locus tag in a full-text database like PMC is straightforward, for example, enter "BPSS1492" in the search box and this returnes 10 articles (accessed May 20, 2013).
-To find all full-text articles with any locus tag, we use tje prefix and first digit from the GFF3 file to build wildcard searches, in this case "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)".
-We also restricted the number of spurious matches by limiting the results to articles in the open access subset with the genus name in the tile or abstract.
+To find all full-text articles with any locus tag, we use the tag prefix and first digit from the GFF3 file to build wildcard searches, in this case "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)" since there are two chromosomes.
+We also restricted the number of spurious matches by limiting the results to articles in the open access subset with the genus name in the title or abstract.
 This query returns 46 [publications](/inst/doc/bp_refs.tab).

 	tags <- "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)"